nyonson/raiju/README.md

 # usage

 Raiju is a CLI app which sits on top of a running lightning node instance.
 It only supports the [lnd](https://github.com/lightningnetwork/lnd) node implementation.
-Commands call out to the node and then perform anaylsis on the data returned.
+Raiju calls out to the node and then perform anaylsis on the data returned.

 ## commands